AnidemDex/Godot-DragNDropNodes/README.md

 2. Extract the folder under your `res://addons` folder
 3. Go to `Project->ProjectSettings->Plugins` and enable `Drag Nodes to Scene`
-4. (make sure there is a folder named "Godot-DragNDropNodes-main" under the addons folder then put the files inside it , cuz if you put them directly into addons folder it wont show up in the plugins menu
+4. (make sure there is a folder named "Godot-DragNDropNodes-main" under the addons folder then put the files inside it , cuz if you put them directly into addons folder it wont show up in the plugins menu (any folder name will do )

 ### Git install
 If you're using git in your project, you can install this plugin as submodule: